Academica (charter school)

 Academica is a for-profit private education company headquartered in Miami, Florida.
 As an education service provider (ESP), it services over 200 public charter schools in the United States.
 It is owned and managed by CEO Fernando Zulueta and is considered one of Florida's largest school management companies.
 In 2011 it reported $158 million in revenue.

+Mater Academy, a charter school operator headquartered in Miami is "linked" to Academica.

 Origins

 Fernando Zulueta had created a Miramar, Florida housing development in 1997 that needed a local school for the residents.
 He recruited Ruth Jacoby, who had over twenty years experience with Miami-Dade County Public Schools to be the first principal for Somerset Neighborhood School, a non-profit Charter school authorized by the Florida legislature in 1996.
-Zuluete incorporated Academica in 1999 as a for-profit provider of services to charter schools.
+Zulueta incorporated Academica in 1999 as a for-profit provider of services to charter schools.
 With the help of his brother, they grew an empire of 200 charter schools that rely on Academica for curriculum, tests, facilities, security, staff recruitment, budgeting, accounting and other services.
 The company also assists clients in launching independent charter schools by writing charter school applications, establishing corporate structures, providing experts to advocate and lobby government agencies, managing public relations & marketing, and ensuring regulatory compliance.

 The “Academica umbrella” schools are from networks including Somerset Academy, Doral Academy, Pinecrest Academy and Mater Academy.

 Political connections

-While Erik Fresen was in the Florida legislature (2008-2016) he chaired the House Education Appropriations Subcommittee.
+While Erik Fresen was in the Florida legislature (2008–2016) he chaired the House Education Appropriations Subcommittee.
 His architectural firm had financial ties to Academica and his brother-in-law was Fernando Zulueta.
-He had also worked as a Academica lobbyist prior to his election.
+He had also worked as an Academica lobbyist prior to his election.

 A conflict of interest ethics complaint was filed against him in 2011 for voting on a proposal that would give benefits to some charter schools, and in the 2016 legislative session he fast-tracked a bill to force Florida public school districts to share their construction tax money with charters.

 While serving the in Florida Legislature, Anitere Flores and Manny Díaz Jr. both worked as corporate officers at Doral College and helped ease restrictions on charter schools.
 Doral College is associated with Academica.